BlueBrain/synthesis-workflow/README.rst

 ==================

 This project contains several workflows used for neuron synthesis and the validation of this process.
-It is devided into two packages:
+It is divided into two packages:

 	* **synthesis-workflow**, which contains the workflow tasks and tools.
 	* **MorphVal**, which is a library used for morphology validation and can be used as a standalone.